sfc-gh-dcole/SnowConvertDDLExportScripts/Vertica/README.md

 #### Create the TEMP\VerticaDDL folder.

-Create the folder ./TEMP/VerticaDDL in the project.
+Create the folder `./TEMP/VerticaDDL` in the project.

 ![TEMP\VerticaDDL](DocumentationImages/TempFolder.png)

 #### Update the file launch.json

-Update the file ./vscode/launch.json add the following code
+Is using VSCODE update the file `./vscode/launch.json` by adding the following code
 ```
         {
             "name": "Vertica main",